FOREX-Dollar rallies as bets on June-July Fed rate hike increase

 NEW YORK, May 24 The U.S. dollar hit its highest

-level against the euro in nearly 10 weeks on Tuesday and rallied
+level against the euro in more than eight weeks on Tuesday and

 Investors' anticipation of a rate increase from the Fed in